 Chester County incorporates the use of Geographic Information Systems (GIS) in several departments and agencies that use geographic data in their key business functions.
-Geographic Information Systems integrate spatial data (maps) and tabular data (databases) through computer technology.
+GIS integrates maps and databases through computer technology.

-Subdivision plans that have four or more lots are GPS’d (Global Positioning System); the data is collected, things such as monuments, iron pins and wooden stakes are verified from the plan to the field, and then are post processed so parcel lines can be accurately depicted on the County’s Cadastral Parcel layer.
+Subdivision plans that have four or more lots are GPS’d (Global Positioning System).
+The data is collected and verified so parcel lines can be accurately depicted on the County’s Cadastral Parcel layer.

-The GIS group also maintains the road centerline mapping layer.
-These updates consist of road name and geometry changes.
-These edits support the Department of Emergency Services (DES).
-Other dispatch related mapping layers such as response zones, fire stations and hydrants are also maintained by GIS staff.
+The GIS team also maintains the road center line mapping layer.
+These edits support the Chester County Department of Emergency Services.
+Other dispatch-related mapping layers such as response zones, fire stations and hydrants are also maintained.

-GIS staff are responsible for maintaining the situs (physical location) address data in the address tables of the Bureau of Land Records database.
-This situs address information, which is assigned and provided by the County’s 73 municipalities, is used by DES and Verizon for E911 dispatching purposes.
+GIS staff are responsible for maintaining the physical location (situs) address data in the address tables of the Bureau of Land Records database.
+This information is provided by the County’s 73 municipalities and is for 9-1-1 dispatching purposes.
 It is also used by Enterprise GIS users for geocoding and map display via layers such as Parcel Publish.
-Reports are available for providing address information back to the municipalities.